petemmccarthy/web_shop/README.md

 ## To be finished/bugs to fix...

-* Fix scrolling to new part of page on transition to new url (route)
+* Add scrolling to animals section on transition to new url (route)
-* Element displays but not google map on initial render of contact page, only on re-render
+* Element displays but not map on initial render of contact page, only on re-render
 * Mirage/mock server for running tests as currently they fail if json-server not running
 * Enquiry form data to clear when submitted
+* Enquiry button disabled until all sections complete/valid
 * Further tests
 * Needs a litle bit more styling!